-As we have mentioned earlier, the Annapurna Base Camp trek is 10 to 12 days of the journey.
-Getting beyond Annapurna Base Camp needs technical mountain climbing skills and a special climbing permit.
-The climbers get to Annapurna peak from the southwest ridge and it takes about 40 to 46 days in total.
+As mentioned earlier, the Annapurna Base Camp trek takes 10 to 12 days.
+Going beyond Annapurna Base Camp requires technical mountain climbing skills and a special climbing permit.
+The climbers get to Annapurna peak from the southwest ridge, which takes about 40 to 46 days.
 It includes the training time in Kathmandu, the trek to Annapurna Base Camp, and the time taken for the climb and acclimatization.

 There are four camps between Annapurna Base Camp and Annapurna peak.